The reason for the Crimean War. Crimean War

 During the classes.

-What events foreign policy Russia related to its resolution?
+What events foreign policy Are Russia connected with its resolution?

 II.
 New material.

-Task for the lesson: Saratov journalist I. Horizontov, recalling the Crimean War, wrote: “ It was felt that we were defeated by Europe not by courage, not by personal prowess, but by means of mental development.How do you understand this phrase? (slide 3)
+Lesson assignment: Saratov journalist I. Gorizontov, recalling the Crimean War, wrote: “ It was felt that Europe defeated us not by courage, not by personal valor, but through mental development.”How do you understand this phrase? (slide 3)

-The Crimean War changed the balance of power in Europe, had a huge impact on the internal development of Russia, and became one of the main prerequisites for the abolition of serfdom and the reforms of the 1860s and 1870s.
-Participation in it is considered the main foreign policy mistake of Nicholas I. What caused the Crimean War?
+The Crimean War changed the balance of power in Europe, had a huge impact on the internal development of Russia, and became one of the main prerequisites for the abolition of serfdom and the reforms of the 1860-1870s.
+Participation in it is considered the main foreign policy mistake of Nicholas I. What were the causes of the Crimean War?

-1. Causes and reason for the Crimean War.
+1. The causes and occasion of the Crimean War.

-The children read the text and name the causes and reason for the war..(slide 4, 5)
+The guys read the text and name the reasons and reason for the war.(slide 4, 5)

-(The reasons for the war were the contradictions between the European powers in the Middle East, the struggle of European states for influence on the weakening and gripped by the national liberation movement of the Ottoman Empire.
-Nicholas I said that Turkey is a sick person and his legacy can and should be divided.
-In the upcoming conflict Russian emperor counted on the neutrality of Great Britain, which he promised after the defeat of Turkey new territorial acquisitions of Crete and Egypt, as well as on the support of Austria, as a gratitude for Russia's participation in the suppression of the Hungarian revolution.
-However, Nicholas's calculations turned out to be wrong: England herself pushed Turkey to war, thus seeking to weaken Russia's position.
-Austria also did not want to strengthen Russia in the Balkans.
+(The reasons for the war were the contradictions between the European powers in the Middle East, the struggle of European states for influence on the weakening Ottoman Empire, which was engulfed in the national liberation movement.
+Nicholas I said that Turkey is a sick person and its inheritance can and should be divided.
+In the upcoming conflict Russian Emperor counted on the neutrality of Great Britain, to which he promised, after the defeat of Turkey, new territorial acquisitions of Crete and Egypt, as well as the support of Austria, as gratitude for Russia's participation in the suppression of the Hungarian revolution.
+However, Nikolai’s calculations turned out to be wrong: England itself was pushing Turkey towards war, thus trying to weaken Russia’s position.
+Austria also did not want Russia to strengthen in the Balkans.

 The reason for the war was a dispute between the Catholic and Orthodox clergy in Palestine about who would be the guardian of the Church of the Holy Sepulcher in Jerusalem and the temple in Bethlehem.
-At the same time, it was not about access to holy places, since all pilgrims used them on an equal footing.
-The dispute over the Holy Places cannot be called a far-fetched pretext for unleashing a war.
-Historians sometimes cite this dispute as one of the causes of the war, given the "deep religious mentality of the people of that time<...>.
-The protection of the privileges of the Orthodox community of Palestine was part of the general task of Russia's patronage of the entire Christian population in Turkey."
-(Russian historyXIX - startedXX century: Textbook for historical departments of universities.
+At the same time, there was no talk about access to holy places, since all pilgrims enjoyed them on equal rights.
+The dispute over the Holy Places cannot be called a far-fetched reason for starting a war.
+Historians sometimes cite this dispute as one of the reasons for the war, given the "deeply religious mentality of the people of the time"<...>.
+The defense of the privileges of the Orthodox community of Palestine formed part of the general task of Russian protection of the entire Christian population in Turkey."
+(Russian historyXIX - startedXX century: Textbook for history departments of universities.
 M., 1998.
-S. 172.)
+P. 172.)

-2. The goals of the countries participating in the war
+2. Goals of the countries participating in the war

-Checking the filling of the table. (slide 7)
+Checking the completion of the table. (slide 7)

-3. Puzzle game "The balance of forces and military-technical readiness for war."
+3. Puzzle game “Correlation of forces and military-technical readiness for war.”

-Question to the class: Based on the above data, draw a conclusion about the balance of power and Russia's readiness for war . (slide 8)
+Question to the class: Based on the data provided, draw a conclusion about the balance of forces and Russia’s readiness for war . (slide 8)

 4. Crimean War 1853-1856

-Turkey was Russia's enemy, and hostilities took place on the Danube and Caucasian fronts.
-1853 Russian troops entered the territory of Moldova and Wallachia and hostilities on land were sluggish.
-In the Caucasus, the Turks were defeated near Kars.
+Turkey was Russia's enemy, and military operations took place on the Danube and Caucasus fronts.
+1853 Russian troops entered the territory of Moldova and Wallachia and military operations on land were sluggish.
+In the Caucasus, the Turks were defeated at Kars.

-The event to which we must now turn is inscribed in golden letters in the history of the glory of the Russian people.<...>
+The event to which we must now turn is written in golden letters in the history of the glory of the Russian people<...>

-Nakhimov, as soon as reinforcements arrived, decided to immediately enter the harbor of Sinop and attack the Turkish fleet.
+Nakhimov, as soon as reinforcements arrived, decided to immediately enter Sinop harbor and attack the Turkish fleet.

-In essence, having decided to attack the Turkish fleet, Nakhimov took a very serious risk.
-The coastal batteries of the Gurkas in Sinop were good, the guns on the ships were also in good order.
-But for a long time, since the end of the 16th century, the Turkish fleet, once one of the most formidable and efficient in the world, did not have any capable admirals at the decisive moments of its existence.
-So it turned out on the fatal day of Sinop for Turkey.
-Osman Pasha deployed, as if like a fan, his fleet at the very embankment of the city: the embankment went in a concave arc, and the line of the fleet turned out to be a concave arc, covering, if not all, then many coastal batteries.
-Yes, and the location of the ships was, of course, such that they could meet Nakhimov with only one side: the other was facing not the sea, but the city of Sinop.
-The genius of the Russian naval commander and the crew of his squadron, first-class in their combat morale and training, would cope with all obstacles, even if the Turkish command turned out to be more capable <...>
+In essence, by deciding to attack the Turkish fleet, Nakhimov took a very serious risk.
+The Gurks' coastal batteries in Sinop were good, and the guns on the ships were also in good working order.
+But for a long time, since the end of the 16th century, the Turkish fleet, once one of the most formidable and capable in the world, did not have any capable admirals at the decisive moments of its existence.
+This turned out to be the case on the fatal day of Sinop for Turkey.
+Osman Pasha positioned his fleet, as if in a fan, at the very embankment of the city: the embankment ran in a concave arc, and the line of the fleet turned out to be a concave arc, covering, if not all, then many of the coastal batteries.
+And the location of the ships was, naturally, such that they could meet Nakhimov with only one side: the other was facing not the sea, but the city of Sinop.
+The genius of the Russian naval commander and the first-class crew of his squadron in terms of combat morale and training would have coped with all the obstacles, even if the Turkish command had turned out to be more capable <...>

-The Turkish fleet, caught by Nakhimov, perished completely; not a single ship survived, and he perished with almost his entire crew.
-Four frigates, one corvette and one Erekli steamer were blown up and turned into a heap of bloody debris. who might as well leave.
-Before the start of the battle, the Turks were so sure of victory that they had already put troops on board the ships in advance, which were supposed to board the Russian ships at the end of the battle.
+The Turkish fleet, caught by Nakhimov, was completely destroyed; not a single ship survived, and he died with almost his entire crew.
+Four frigates, one corvette and one steamer Erekli were blown up and turned into a heap of bloody debris. who could also leave.
+Before the start of the battle, the Turks were so confident of victory that they had already boarded troops in advance, which were supposed to board the Russian ships at the end of the battle.

-The Turkish artillery in the Battle of Sinop was weaker than ours, if we count only the guns on the ships (472 guns against the Russians 716), but they acted energetically.
-Luckily for Nakhimov, the ludicrous disposition of the ships of the Turkish fleet rendered harmless some of the very strong coastal Turkish batteries, but still two batteries did great harm to the Russian ships.
-Some ships left the battle in a serious condition, but none sank.<...>
+The Turkish artillery in the Battle of Sinop was weaker than ours, if you count only the guns on ships (472 guns against the Russian 716), but it acted energetically.
+The most absurd arrangement of the ships of the Turkish fleet neutralized, fortunately for Nakhimov, some of the very strong coastal Turkish batteries, but still two batteries caused great harm to the Russian ships.
+Some ships left the battle in serious condition, but none sank<...>

-Here is the picture that appeared before the eyes of the crew of the Kornilov squadron when it entered the Sinop Bay: “ Most of the city burned, the ancient battlements with towers of the Middle Ages stood out sharply against the backdrop of a sea of flame.
-Most of the Turkish frigates were still on fire, and when the flames reached the loaded guns, shots would spontaneously fire and the cannonballs would fly over us, which was very unpleasant.
-We saw how the frigates took off one by one.
-It was terrible to see how the people who were on them ran, rushed about on the burning decks, probably not daring to throw themselves into the water.
-Some seemed to be sitting motionless and awaiting death with the resignation of fatalism.
-We noticed flocks sea birds and doves, standing out against the crimson background of the clouds illuminated by fire.
-The whole raid And our ships were so brightly lit by fire that our sailors worked on the repair of ships, not needing lanterns.
-At the same time, the entire sky to the east of Sinop seemed completely black.<...>
+Here is the picture that appeared before the eyes of the crew of the Kornilov squadron when it entered Sinop Bay: “ Most of The city was burning, the ancient battlements with towers from the Middle Ages stood out sharply against the background of a sea of flames.
+Most of the Turkish frigates were still burning, and when the flames reached the loaded guns, shots fired themselves and the cannonballs flew over us, which was very unpleasant.
+We saw the frigates take off one after another.
+It was terrible to see how the people on board were running and thrashing about on the burning decks, probably not daring to throw themselves into the water.
+Some, it was clear, sat motionless and awaited death with the resignation of fatalism.
+We noticed flocks seabirds and doves standing out against the crimson background of fire-lit clouds.
+The entire raid And our ships were so brightly illuminated by the fire that our sailors worked to repair the ships without needing lanterns.
+At the same time, the entire sky to the east of Sinop seemed completely black."<...>

-Among the prisoners was the flagship of the Turkish squadron Osman Pasha himself, whose leg was broken.
-The wound was very severe.
+Among the prisoners was the flagship of the Turkish squadron, Osman Pasha, whose leg was broken.
+The wound was very serious.
 The old Turkish admiral had no shortage of personal courage, just like his subordinates.
-But this quality alone was not enough to resist the Nakhimov attack.
+But this quality alone was not enough to resist Nakhimov’s attack.

 On November 23, after a stormy passage through the Black Sea, Nakhimov’s squadron landed in Sevastopol.

-The entire population of the city, who had already learned about the brilliant victory, met the victorious admiral, Endless "Hurrah, Nakhimov!" it also rushed from all the ships anchored in the Sevastopol Bay.
-To Moscow, to St. Petersburg, to the Caucasus to Vorontsov, to the Danube to Gorchakov, the jubilant news of the crushing Russian naval victory flew.
-“You cannot imagine the happiness that everyone experienced in St. Petersburg upon receiving the news of the brilliant Sinop affair.
-This is a truly remarkable feat,” Vasily Dolgorukov, Minister of War, congratulated Prince Menshikov, Commander-in-Chief of the Fleet in Sevastopol.
-Nikolai gave Nakhimov Georgy 2nd class - the rarest military award - and generously rewarded the entire squadron.
-The Slavophiles in Moscow (including even the skeptical Sergei Aksakov) made no secret of their delight.
-The glory of the winner thundered everywhere.
+The entire population of the city, having already learned about the brilliant victory, greeted the victorious admiral with an endless “Hurray, Nakhimov!” also rushed from all ships anchored in Sevastopol Bay.
+Jubilant news of the crushing Russian naval victory flew to Moscow, to St. Petersburg, to the Caucasus to Vorontsov, to the Danube to Gorchakov.
+“You cannot imagine the happiness that everyone in St. Petersburg experienced upon receiving the news of the brilliant Sinope case.
+This is a truly remarkable feat,” this is how Vasily Dolgorukov, Minister of War, congratulated Prince Menshikov, the commander-in-chief of the fleet in Sevastopol.
+Nikolai gave Nakhimov George 2nd degree - a rare military award - and generously rewarded the entire squadron.
+Slavophiles in Moscow (including even the skeptical Sergei Aksakov) did not hide their delight.
+The glory of the winner resounded everywhere.

 [Tarle E.V.
 Crimean War.)